 The ability to raise capital has generally existed for us despite economic weakness and uncertainty.
 While modest fluctuations in the cost of capital will not likely impact our current operational plans, significant fluctuations could have a material adverse effect on our business, results of operations and financial condition.

 Future Liquidity

 Debt Maturity

-During the three months ended March 31, 2018, we repurchased \$56 million of our 4 1/4% Senior Notes due 2018 in open market trades.
-The remaining balance of \$969 million matured on April 1, 2018 and on April 2, 2018, we redeemed it from our cash and marketable investment securities balances and advances from our parent, DISH Network.
+During the first quarter 2018, we repurchased \$56 million of our 4 1/4% Senior Notes due 2018 in open market trades.
+The remaining balance of \$969 million were redeemed on April 2, 2018.